Tanner Fellowship Program

 Tanner Fellowship Program 2022-2023

 The Tanner Fellowship was created by the friends and family of Tanner Cornwell to honor the memory of Tanner whose short but extraordinary life touched many people.
 This award is intended to encourage students to enlarge their capacities to make a positive and creative mark on the world by enabling them to design and pursue educational experiences not otherwise available to them.
+The maximum award for Tanner Fellowships is usually $2,000.

 - Tanner Fellowship Application (Deadline for 2022: Tuesday, February 15, 2022)